Residential, Light Commercial & Retrofit Double Glazing

 Access and Height

-Most windows require external glazing.
-Windows higher than approximately two metres may need scaffolding or specialised access equipment.
+Most windows require both external and internal access for glazing.
+Windows higher than approximately two metres from ground or floor level may need scaffolding or specialised access equipment.

 Why We Ask So Many Questions

-When you contact a glazier about broken glass, detailed questions help determine whether we can attend immediately or need to assess first.
+When you contact a glazier about broken glass, detailed questions help determine whether we can attend immediately or need to assess the glass and access requirements first.

 You may be asked: